Netflix powers through 2 billion content requests per day with Java-driven architecture.

 Netflix stores master copies of digital films in Amazon Web Services and Amazon Simple Storage Service clouds.
 Each film is encoded into more than 50 versions based on video resolution and audio quality—amounting to more than a petabyte of data.
 From there it is distributed to content delivery networks such as Akamai, Limelight, and Level 3, which in turn feed it to local internet service providers, and on to viewers.

-The infrastructure is based on a service-oriented architecture (SOA) that handles approximately 2 billion content requests per day.
+The infrastructure is based on a service-oriented architecture (SOA) that handles approximately two billion content requests per day.
 "We have thousands of microservices running all the time," explains Glover.
 "This configuration offers lots of independence to our developers as they deploy new software."

 Glover, Shelley Bower, Brian Johnson, and Mike McGarr strategize.
 Netflix uses its continuous delivery system to schedule deployments based on up-to-the-second traffic statistics.